Marriage and Family Therapists

 Unlike global directories like Psychology Today, SacWellness is designed specifically to serve Sacramento and surrounding areas.
 This gives us a chance to rank higher in search results because our site is more relevant in searches looking for therapists in our area.
 We’re really committed to making SacWellness the go to resource for finding therapists in the greater Sacramento area.
 Joining other therapist directories gets your information in front of potential clients, but, when you join SacWellness you do more than just that.
 Joining SacWellness means you connect to your local therapy community and contribute to something we’re building for our community at large.

 Join Our Community

 It’s going to take a while to get SacWellness to rank well in search engines, and that’s why we’re currently offering currently offering free listings throughout the remainder of 2018.
-Create a listing now and you won’t pay anything until 2019.
+Create a listing now and you’ll pay nothing for the first 6 months.
 No credit card required, and no obligation to continue after your free time is over.
-We need your help to get Google to notice us.
+We need your help to get search engines to notice us.
 Join SacWellness and help us build a great resource for our community.

 About the Author

 Joe Borders is a marriage and family therapist located in Roseville and Sacramento.
 He is primarily a sex positive gender therapist, but also specializes in working with couples, teens, addiction, and the LGBTQ community.
 Joe is also the owner and founder of SacWellness.
 You can find out more about him by visiting his sacwellness listing or by visiting his website: therapy and counseling in Roseville and Sacramento